ChildDevLab/HBCD-EEG-data-release-notes/README.md

-# HBCD-EEG-data-release-notes
+##HBCD-EEG-data-release-notes##
 README instructions and scripts for working with the EEG data in the March 1 HBCD public data release.

 These instructions will allow the user to extract a full derivative dataset (of summary statistics and trial measures) from the subject-level file based download, found under "Query Data" > "Download File Based Data" on the Lasso interface.

 This repository contains 2 scripts:
-1. concatenate_files_summary.Rmd: This script will pull the summary statistics (or power, for RS) .csv for each subject and concatenate them into a single, task specific summary statistics/power .csv.
+1. **concatenate_files_summary.Rmd**: This script will pull the summary statistics (or power, for RS) .csv for each subject and concatenate them into a single, task specific summary statistics/power .csv.
-2. concatenate_files_trialmeasures.Rmd: This script will pull the trial measures .csv for each subject and concatenate them into a single, task specific trial level .csv.
+2. **concatenate_files_trialmeasures.Rmd**: This script will pull the trial measures .csv for each subject and concatenate them into a single, task specific trial level .csv.

 The user will need RStatistics and RStudio to be able to run these scripts.
 Below are instructions for downloading these interfaces.